gjlumsden/net-core-workshop/labs/01-net-core-fundamentals/02-using-net-standard.md

     dotnet new classlib --name DiscountCalculator.Core
     dotnet sln add .\DiscountCalculator.Core\

     dotnet new api --name DiscountCalculator.API
     dotnet sln add .\DiscountCalculator.API\
     ```

-2. Add a project reference too:
+1. Add a project reference too:

     ```bash
     dotnet add DiscountCalculator.API reference .\DiscountCalculator.Core\
     ```

-3. Open the solution (.sln) file in Visual Studio.
+1. Open the solution (.sln) file in Visual Studio.
 For each project, open it's project file.
-Note that they are targeting "netcoreapp3.0" and "netstandard2.0" respectively.
+Note that they are targeting `netcoreapp3.0` or `netcoreapp3.1` and `netstandard2.0` respectively.

-4. Let's add some code.
+1. Let's add some code.
 In *DiscountCalculator.Core* replace *Class1.cs** with "DiscountEngine.cs"

     ```c#
     using System;